-- understand various terms related to Goods and Service tax(GST). - determine the time, place and value of supply. - know the contents and format for various documents like tax invoice, bill of supply, debit note, credit note etc. - compute the amount of CGST, SGST and IGST payable after considering the eligible input tax credit. - determine whether a person is required to obtain registration under GST law. - E-filling of GST returns - Have a scope for self-employment as well as for getting good jobs of the competitive market.
+- understand various terms related to Goods and Service tax(GST). - determine the time, place and value of supply. - know the contents and format for various documents like tax invoice, bill of supply, debit note, credit note etc. - compute the amount of CGST, SGST and IGST payable after considering the eligible input tax credit. - determine whether a person is required to obtain registration under GST law. - E-filling of GST returns

+• Have a scope for self-employment as well as for getting good jobs of the competitive market.

+Direct and Indirect Taxation Paper-II: Indirect Tax

 Sr. No. Modules No. of Lectures

 1 Introduction 08

 2 Levy and Collection of Tax 08

 3 Time, Place and Value of Supply 08

 4 Input Tax Credit & Payment of Tax 08

 5 Registration under GST Law 08

 6 Pre-requisites for E-Filling of GST Returns 05

-Total No. of Lectures: 45
+Total No. of Lectures:

 Sr. No. Modules

 1 Introduction

-What is GST

-Need for GST

-Dual GST Model

-• Definitions

-• Section 2(17)

-• Business Section 2(13)

-• Consideration Section 2(45)

-Electronic Commerce Operator Section 2(52)

-• Goods Section 2(56)

-• India Section 2(78)

-Non-taxable Supply Section 2(84)

-• Person Section 2(90)

-• Principal Supply Section 2(93)

-• Recipient Section 2(98)

-• Reverse charge Section 2(102)

-• Services Section 2(105)

-• Supplier Section 2(107)

-• Taxable Person Section 2(108)

-Taxable Supply Goods & Services Tax Network (GSTN) 2
+What is GST Need for GST Dual GST Model Definitions Section 2(17) Business Section 2(45) Electronic Commerce Operator Section 2(52) Goods Section 2(56) India Section 2(78) Non-taxable Supply Section 2(84) Person Section 2(90) Principal Supply Section 2(93) Recipient Section 2(98) Reverse charge Section 2(102) Services Section 2(107) Taxable Person Section 2(108) Taxable Supply Goods & Services Tax Network (GSTN) 2

 2 Levy and Collection of Tax

-Scope of Supply Non tayable Supplies

-Non-taxable SuppliesComposite and Mixed Supplies
+Scope of Supply Non-taxable Supplies Composite and Mixed Supplies

-Composite and wixed supplies Composition Levy
+Composition Levy

 Levy and Collection of tax

-• Exemption from tax
+Exemption from tax

 3 Time, Place and Value of Supply

 Time of Supply

+Time of Supply Riggs of Supply

-Place of Supply
+Place of Supply Value of Supply

-Value of Supply
+Value of Supply In part Tay Credit & Bayes and of Tay

 4 Input Tax Credit & Payment of Tax

 Eligibility for taking Input Tax Credit

-• Input Tax Credit in Special Circumstances
+Input Tax Credit in Special Circumstances

 Computation of Tax Liability and payment of tax

 5 Registration under GST Law

+Developed Palifa and Justine

 Persons not liable registration

 Compulsory registration

 Procedure for registration

 Deemed registration

 Cancellation of registration

 6 Pre-requisites for E-Filling of GST Returns

 Various forms and Due Dates